-If material is not returned to the media center, the original purchase price will be charged for the loss.
-At the end of each quarter overdue materials will be recorded in the office and the student's grade card will be held until the situation is clear.
+If material is not returned to the media center, the student will be responsible for paying to replace the material.
+At the end of each quarter overdue materials will be recorded in the office and the student's grade card will be held until the situation is resolved.